wearefuturegov/sms-message-tool/README.md

 ### Next

-1. quick reply templates (array per organisation)
-2. out of hours autoreply (custom content, checkbox on/off with background job processing)
+1. out of hours autoreply (custom content, checkbox on/off with background job processing)

-3. unread message notices
+2. unread message notices
-4. archive conversations (unarchive on new message)
+3. archive conversations (unarchive on new message)

 ### Later